Great Teacher Onizuka: Starring Takashi Sorimachi

-A new version of the original drama, with the title character reprised by Sorimachi, was announced to air in 2024, as part of Fuji TV's 65th anniversary, under the title GTO Revival.
+A special sequel project titled GTO Revival, set 22 years after the original TV series, with the title character reprised by Sorimachi, was announced to air in 2024, as part of Fuji TV's 65th anniversary.
+Takashi Sorimachi reprised his role as Onizuka, now a 49 years old teacher.
 The cast of third-year students and teacher team of Sotoku Gakuin High School, where this version takes place, includes Sae Okazaki (as Miyu Ayahara, a third-year homeroom and Japanese History teacher), Shinya Kote (as Takeshi Fujida, the vice-principal), Rikako Yagi (as Suzuka Ichikawa, an honor student, with a strained relationship with her father), Mei Hata (as Rin Endo, a student whose father's company's fraud problem was exposed), Wataru Hyuga (as Haruto Uno, a student on a baseball scholarship, unable to play because of an injury, whose father despises him for this), and Kosuke Suzuki (as Koichi Ichikawa, Suzuka's father and a candidate for the House of Representatives).
 It premiered on April 1, 2024.
-Seven cast members from the original are reprising their roles in this new version: Hiroyuki Ikeuchi as Kunio Murai, Yuta Yamazaki as Masaru Watanabe, Yōsuke Kubozuka as Yoshito Kikuchi, Hidenori Tokuyama as Kenji Youda, Shun Oguri as Noboru Yoshikawa, Naohito Fujiki as Ryuji Saejima, and Nanako Matsushima as Azusa Fuyutsuki.
+Seven cast members from the original series reprised their roles in this version: Hiroyuki Ikeuchi as Kunio Murai, Yuta Yamazaki as Masaru Watanabe, Yōsuke Kubozuka as Yoshito Kikuchi, Hidenori Tokuyama as Kenji Youda, Shun Oguri as Noboru Yoshikawa, Naohito Fujiki as Ryuji Saejima, and Nanako Matsushima as Azusa Fuyutsuki.
+For the 2024 revival version, a new version of "Poison" was performed by Sorimachi with Blue Encount.

-The theme song for the original series is "Poison: Iitai Koto mo Ienai Kon'na Yononaka wa" (POISON ～言いたい事も言えないこんな世の中は～), performed by Sorimachi.
-For the 2024 revival version, a new version of the song, titled "Poison", is performed by Sorimachi with Blue Encount.
+Following the success of GTO Revival, a brand new television drama was announced in 2026, with Sorimachi reprising his role as Eikichi Onizuka, now aged 52.
+Titled GTO 2026, the series series premiered on Kansai TV, Fuji TV, and affiliated channels on July 20, 2026; the series is also being streamed on Netflix.
+"Poison" by Sorimachi, from the 1998 series, is used again as the theme song for the 2026 series.